Performance Characteristics

 Temperature Characteristics

 Cell performance can change dramatically with temperature.
-At the lower extreme the electrolyte may freeze setting a lower limit on the operating temperature, while at the upper extreme the active chemicals may break down destroying the battery.
+At the lower extreme, in batteries with aqueous electrolytes, the electrolyte itself may freeze setting a lower limit on the operating temperature.
+At low temperatures Lithium batteries suffer from Lithium plating of the anode causing a permanent reduction in capacity.
+At the upper extreme the active chemicals may break down destroying the battery.
 In between these limits the cell performance generally improves with temperature.
 See also Thermal Management and Battery Life for more details.

 The above graph shows how the performance of Lithium Ion batteries deteriorates as the operating temperature decreases.